 Okay, real quick.

-Uh uh, I'm just thinking, you know, into the Russia probe.
+I'm just thinking, you know, into the Russia probe.

 Now, these people was not looking for no Russian collusion because they know it didn't exist.

-Their whole thing was to uh investigate people around Trump, get dirt on them so that they can blackmail them to go along with their little scheme that they had going on to get rid of Trump.
+Their whole thing was to investigate people around Trump, get dirt on them so that they can blackmail them to go along with their little scheme that they had going on to get rid of Trump.

 It never was about that.

-Why waste your time investigating something that you know ain't there that you created?
+Why waste your time investigating something that you know ain't there, that you created?

-And I believe all these people should be uh exonerated because they are destroyed their lives.
+And I believe all these people should be exonerated because they destroyed their lives, innocent people, because they want to take down Trump.

-I don't think any of these people that testified in the past, uh, they're under no obligation to have to hire expensive lawyers, go back and answer the same questions.
+I don't think any of these people that testified in the past, they're under no obligation to have to hire expensive lawyers, go back and answer the same questions.

 And I know that's hard for many people to believe.